 \subsection{The Covariance Operator of a GP: The Kernel or Covariance Function}

 In this work, the focus is on the kernel function --- also called covariance function --- of a GP, denoted $k: \mathcal{X} \times \mathcal{X} \rightarrow \mathbb{R}$.
 In the GP framework, the kernel function assumes the role of a covariance operator, i.e., the elements of the covariance matrix $\mathbf{K}$ in Equation~\eqref{eq:priorGP} are defined by ${K}_{ij}=k(\mathbf{x}_i,\mathbf{x}_j)$.
 Because of that, kernel functions have to be symmetric and positive semi-definite (psd); a complete characterization of the class of valid kernel functions is given by Bochner's theorem \citep{bochner1959lectures,adler1981geometry}.
-At the same time, the kernel uniquely defines the underlying reproducing kernel Hilbert space (RKHS), which is the function or hypothesis space of the Gaussian process posterior mean.

 Kernels are called ``stationary'' if the function only depends on the distance between the two inputs, not their respective locations, i.e., $k(\mathbf{x}_i,\mathbf{x}_j)=k(|\mathbf{x}_i-\mathbf{x}_j|)$.
 The arguably most prominent members are kernels of the Mat\'ern class (see for instance \cite{stein1999interpolation}), which includes the exponential